-Rule 10b5-1 under the Exchange Act provides a defense from insider trading liability under Rule 10b-5 of the Exchange Act.
-In order to be eligible to rely on this defense, a person subject to this Policy must enter into a Rule 10b5-1 plan for transactions in Aon securities that meets certain conditions specified in the Rule (a "Rule 10b5-1 Plan").
+Rule 10b5-1 under the Exchange Act provides an affirmative defense from insider trading liability under Rule 10b-5 of the Exchange Act.
+In order to be eligible to rely on this affirmative defense, a person subject to this Policy must enter into a Rule 10b5-1 plan for transactions in Aon securities that meets certain conditions specified in the Rule (a "Rule 10b5-1 Plan").
 If the plan meets the requirements of Rule 10b5-1, Aon securities may be purchased or sold without regard to certain insider trading restrictions.
-To comply with the Policy, a Rule 10b5-1 Plan must be approved by the law department and meet the requirements of Rule 10b5-1.
-A Rule 10b5-1 Plan must be entered into in good faith and at a time when the person entering into the plan is not aware of material, non-public information and during open trading windows for those subject to the trading window restrictions in Sections 5 or 6.
+To comply with the Policy, a Rule 10b5-1 Plan must be approved by the Law Department and meet the requirements of Rule 10b5-1.
+A Rule 10b5-1 Plan must be entered into in good faith and at a time when the person entering into the plan is not aware of material nonpublic information and not during a period when a person is subject to the trading restrictions in Section 6 (Trading Windows) or Section 7 (Event-Specific Trading Restriction Periods).
 Once the plan is adopted, the person must not exercise any influence over the amount of securities to be traded, the price at which they are to be traded, or the date of the trade.
 The plan must either specify the amount, pricing and timing of transactions in advance or delegate discretion on these matters to an independent third party.
-A Rule 10b5-1 Plan must be submitted for approval prior to the entry into the Rule 10b5-1 Plan and the first trade contemplated by the Rule 10b5-1 Plan must be at least 30 days from the date on which the Rule 10b5-1 Plan is executed.
-No further pre-approval of transactions conducted pursuant to the Rule 10b5-1 Plan will be required.